cdli-gh/blog/_blog/gsoc22/ImproveTheCredits/index.md

 This project is targeted at updating how digital assets’ license, ownership and credits are stored, while considering how they can be displayed in a more detailed way.
-The system should be able to manage one or multiple owners, should they be individuals or institutions; manage credits, to one or more individual or institutions and the type of credit
+The system should be able to manage one or multiple owners, should they be individuals or institutions; manage credits, to one or more individual or institutions and the type of credit.

 ### Objectives and Deliverables